johnbeve/PHI-696/Project-3/JCheung-P3-README.md

   (h) Spacetime is a class in BFO.
   (i) The continuant fiat boundary class of BFO is closed, meaning, there are no subclasses beyond those identified presently in BFO.
 ```

 (a) True.
-The elucidation says that a material entity has some portion of matter as proper or improper continuant part.
-It doesn’t say all of its parts must be material.
-Ex. a person’s thoughts, even if immaterial, is a part of the material person.
-Material and immaterial entities are disjoint, but that does not prevent one from having a part that’s the other.
+Smith’s textbook: “Immaterial entities listed under 1. (boundaries and sites) are in some cases continuant parts of their material” (108).

 (b) False.
-I can’t think of any examples that would fit this.
+An instance of immaterial entity cannot have an instance of material entity as part.
+Though in (a) a material entity can have an instance of immaterial entity as part, its inverse is asymmetric and therefore cannot.

 (c) True.
 For example, a political committee can have a subcommittee as a part.

-(d) True.
-The debate club could lose all its members while still be being recognized by the school.
+(d) Two answers: If the debate club is viewed as a role, on this account, the answer would be **true** as the debate club could lose all its members while still being recognized by the school.
+If the debate club is viewed as an object aggregate, on this account, the asnswer would be **false** because as an object aggregate is the sum of its parts, by virtue of losing its members, it loses its necessary parts to being an object aggregate.

-(e) True.
-The wording on the elucidation is a little confusing, but I think it’s implying that all sites are partially or wholly bounded by a material entity.
+(e) False.
+You can identify a specified space and it could still be surrounded by space without touching any material entity.

 (f) False.
 The elucidation excludes this by saying that the function is due to the physical make-up of the object.
 Since nothing about the make-up changed, the book did not gain any new functions.
 If the book has the function of supporting the table, this is a function it has always had, even if it wasn’t intended to support the table.